Javier Martín-Torres: Greenhouse Gas Regulation: NF3 as a greenhouse gas

 University of Aberdeen, Javier Martin-Torres, and the Scottish Climate Emergency Legal Network, to request that NF3 was included as a greenhouse gas in UK regulations.
 As a result of this brief, in 2023, the UK Government will amend the UK Climate Change Act to include NF3 as a greenhouse gas.

+World-record nanopore sequencing without amplification

+Martin-Torres led the team that has sequenced DNA of microorganisms using the smallest amount of material ever using the minION device developed by Oxford Nanopore Technologies.
+The researchers only needed two picograms for the sequencing.
+This advance suggests that super-tiny amounts of DNA can be detected in Martian rocks if it is there.